 10% Quizzes & Worksheets

 20% Active Participation in Scholarly Activities

-20% Field & Lab work
+10% Lab work

+10% Journal

-20% Field Journal
+20% Heritage Project

-20% Final Unit Report
+20% Final Report

 10% Mindfulness and Engagement

 10% QUIZZES AND WORKSHEETS: Students will complete 3 worksheets, one worksheet at each site/museum that we visit.
 The purpose of the worksheets are to highlight pertinent information and encourage students to draw connections between the different places we visit.
 Students will also complete 2 quizzes.
-The first quiz will cover fieldwork and laboratory protocols and will be given at the end of the first week.
+The first quiz will cover laboratory protocols and will be given at the end of the first week.
 The second quiz will be given at the end of the third week and will cover your understanding of the assigned readings on the Valdivia culture and past research in the area.